Dur-Kurigalzu: Archaeology

 The site was visited by Bengt Bengtsson Oxenstierna in 1616.
 Agar Quf first appeared on a modern map by Edward Ives in 1773.
 The site was then described by Claudius James Rich in 1811.
 Aqar Quf (referred to then as Akerkuf, Agger Koof, or Akar-kuf) was visited and examined in 1837 by Francis Rawdon Chesney.
 The name of Dur-Kurigalzu was identified by Henry Rawlinson in the mid-19th century.

 Excavations were conducted from 1942 through 1945, by Taha Baqir and Seton Lloyd in a joint excavation by the Iraqi Directorate-General of Antiquities and the British School of Archaeology in Iraq.
 Over 100 cuneiform tablets of the Kassite period were recovered, now in the Iraq Museum.
+Some were date-able to the reigns of Burna-Buriash II and Kashtiliash IV.
+They also showed that two of the palaces were named the Palace of the Mountain Sheep and the Palace of the Stag.
 A kudurru (IM 49991) dated to year five of Kassite ruler Nazi-Maruttash was also found.
 During the excavation, 5 fragments of a larger-than-life-size statue were discovered.
 They contain the longest yet found Kassite Sumerian inscriptions.

-A baked brick pavement (T5) around two kilometers northwest of Tell al-Abyad was found to be covered with hundreds of broken terracotta figurines dedicated to the god Gula.
+A baked brick pavement (T5) around two kilometers northwest of Tell al-Abyadh was found to be covered with hundreds of broken terracotta figurines dedicated to the god Gula.
 Bricks found in situ were dated to the reign of Kassite ruler Nazi-Maruttash.
 The excavations included the ziggurat, three temples, and part of the palace of Dur-Kurigalzu II.